yashm777/DevForge/CLI Agent/README.md

 - Port free/in use messages

 ### Ambiguous Install Resolution
-When multiple Windows (winget) packages match a name (e.g., "python"), you are presented a numbered list and can enter which to install interactively.
+When multiple Windows winget packages match (e.g., "python"), you get an interactive numbered selection.
+On macOS the resolver maps names (e.g., openjdk 17 → openjdk@17).
+On Linux the resolver chooses among apt/snap/SDKMAN with fallbacks.

 ### Auto-Starting the MCP Server
-Any `cli-agent run` invocation will check if the MCP server is active; if not, it launches it automatically (background).
-You can still start it manually if preferred.
+Any `cli-agent run` or `cli-agent logs` invocation ensures the MCP server is running (auto-spawn).
+Manual start rarely needed.

 ### Viewing Server Logs
 ```bash